 (c) For purposes of this chapter and notwithstanding any other provisions of this chapter or any rules or regulations adopted by the board, any person licensed or registered under this chapter who is a bona fide employee or independent contractor of a physician or a physician group entitled to wages and compensation pursuant to such employment or contract, or is a co-owner of a physical therapy practice with a physician group, shall not be deemed to be engaged in conduct unbecoming a person licensed or registered under this chapter, or to be engaged in conduct detrimental to the best interest of the public, or to be in violation of any other provision of this chapter by virtue of any of the above relationships, and shall not be subject to licensure denial, suspension, revocation, or any other disciplinary action or penalty under this chapter:

 (1) Solely by virtue of such employment or contract; or

 (2) Solely by virtue of the provision of physical therapy services pursuant to a referral from the employing or contracting physician or physician group.

-Any such interest referenced in this paragraph shall be in accordance with federal and state law, specifically, including, but not limited to, chapter 5-48.1.
+Any such interest referenced in this paragraph shall be in accordance with federal and state law, specifically including, but not limited to, chapter 48.1 of this title.